Events

 Method Signatures

-getLevel(): Level
+event.getLevel(): Level

-getModel(): ClimateModel
+event.getModel(): ClimateModel

-getModelName(): ResourceLocation
+event.getModelName(): ResourceLocation

-setModel(model: ClimateModel): void
+event.setModel(model: ClimateModel): void

-: Returns the event’s level.getModel()
+: Returns the event’s level.getLevel()

-: Sets the events climate model
+: Sets the events climate model.setModel(model: ClimateModel)

 Example